 And the child’s need is no way near fulfilled just by feeding them and tucking them in.
 The adult should constantly stimulate the child.
 For many adults, stimulation is playing video games or watching a good flick.
 But infants haven’t yet reached the mental capacity where they can enjoy either and feel stimulated.
 For them, the world is new and strange.
 So even giving them a piece of plastic cover or a TV remote is stimulating enough.

 Apart from the nurturing benefits of spending time with children, you also can be sure that the child is safe and sound.

-You might have guessed that this is going to be the second point because it is true.
-Quality of the time spent with the child is equally, if not more, important as the quantity.
+You might have guessed that this is going to be the next point because it is true.
+The quality of the time spent with the child is equally, if not more, important than the quantity.
 A newborn is, for all intent and purpose, a blank sheet of paper.
 You have a lot of things to teach them.
 When they learn to talk, it is important to make sure that they don’t stutter on a particular syllable.
 If they do, a few exercises to strengthen their vocalizing ability is in order.
-When they learn to walk, we need to be certain that they don’t hurt themselves by falling in a critical angle.
+When they learn to walk, we need to be certain that they don’t hurt themselves by falling from a critical angle.

 Apart from talking and walking, other things like empathy and morality can also be taught at this time.
 They can be shown how to share their food or to water plants.
 Discipline can also be nurtured at this time.
 A simple exercise in keeping things they took from where they took them will help them grow into an organized adult.

 The quality also includes education.
 While it is a general rule that children do not concentrate in school at this age, it wouldn’t hurt to prepare them for it.
 The first day of school is the day when all children cry.
 So it is best you prepare them to leave one supervising adult to learn from the next.

 Educational Toys for Childhood Brain Development